utcompling/textgrounder/README.txt

 Output format
 =============

-The normal output format from ParseTweets is called the "TextGrounder corpus" format.
+The normal output format from ParseTweets is called the "textdb" format.
 This format stores data in as a tab-separated database, with one item per line.
 There will be one or more files containing data, ending in '-SUFFIX.txt' (or '-SUFFIX.txt.bz2' or '-SUFFIX.txt.gz', if the data is compressed), where SUFFIX is an identifier referring to the particular sort